schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 A question that is reasonable to ask is what is the version of the package that is loaded into the REPL in this way?
 Apart from the version of the package, what about the version of the GHC used in the REPL?

-`stack repl` is one example of `Stack` commands that can be run outside of a directory containing `stack.yaml`.
-As earlier mentioned, such commands will have `Stack` picking up its configuration from ~/.stack/global-project/stack.yaml and ~/.stack/config.yaml.
+`stack repl` is one example of `stack`commands that can be run outside of a directory containing `stack.yaml`.
+As earlier mentioned, such commands will have `stack`picking up its configuration from ~/.stack/global-project/stack.yaml and ~/.stack/config.yaml.
 For example the GHC version to be used in the REPL session.

 Another way of specifying version information when starting the REPL is to use the `--resolver ` parameter to set the version of the curated package set used.
 This would not only specify the GHC version used, but also the version of the package.